-US Soldier Charged With Using Inside Information to Bet on Maduro Capture
+US Soldier Charged With Using Insider Knowledge to Bet on Maduro Capture

 Key Facts

-- The soldier allegedly placed the bet before news of the raid was reported, according to law enforcement sources.
+- The soldier allegedly placed bets before news of the raid was publicly reported, according to law enforcement sources.

 What Happened

-A U.S. special forces soldier has been arrested and charged with using inside or classified information to place a profitable bet on the capture of Venezuelan President Nicolás Maduro.
+A U.S. special forces soldier was arrested and charged with using classified information to place bets on the capture of Venezuelan leader Nicolás Maduro, allegedly winning over $400,000.

 Why It Matters